 People often ask what types of foods I keep in my kitchen.
 They often assume that, as a dietitian, my kitchen must be immaculate and perfectly stocked with fresh produce.
 But that’s not always the case!
 I am a real mom and working woman.
 I know that a kitchen stocked with cans and frozen items can help save time and be just as nutritious, especially when my fridge is running on empty and so am I. Here’s the truth about my kitchen, and why perfect isn’t always best.

-Truth: I only buy the amount of produce I will use.
 As much as I love fresh fruits and veggies, I try to buy what I know I will use.
-And even though I grow swish chard, zucchini, veggies, fruit and herbs I still keep frozen veggies in stock and use them!
+And even though I grow swiss chard, zucchini, veggies, fruit and herbs I still keep frozen veggies in stock and use them!
 I also keep a few frozen meals in which I combine with fresh vegetables.
 I buy fresh fruit for snacking, but choose frozen for smoothies, desserts, oatmeal and yogurt.
 If the produce I purchased starts to go bad, I freeze it or cook it to use later in the week.
 For pre-washed kale that’s about to expire I just chip clip it and put it straight in the freezer.
 When I’m making smoothies, I’ll add in a few frozen leaves.

 Hopefully reading about my kitchen truths has inspired you to let go of perfection and give home-cooking a try.
 Release yourself from any expectations you may have, and make cooking fun and stress-free!